arlenner/api-doc-20-dev/operations/unique-ops/auth/oAuthToken.md

 Nothing ever happens.
 Or we get an error from express saying `cannot /GET`.
 That's because we never setup a route for our callback.

-What happens when we present our google credentials is basically this - your app asks for confirmation that your web identity is accurate.
+What happens when we present our Tradovate credentials is basically this - your app asks for confirmation that your web identity is accurate.
 If your user can satisfy the request, the client will receive a single-use code as a response.
 The response is sent to the `REDIRECT_URI` address that we specified at the top of the file.
 The actual `code` parameter comes to us in the form of the URL query.
 We can access this using the express Request object (any `req` parameter within in a route callback).

 Back in our `ROUTES` section, add a new route: